randomnewb/rpg_test/README.md

 ## Bugs

-    [ ] Duping bug?
+    [x] Add a check that prevents Player from having more than one weapon equipped (in this case, non-pog equipment) [ ] Duping bug?
             - Moving items from equipped can cause the item in equipped to become a negative value
             - The items in the inventory could then be moved back (or in the future duped some other way)